Bobliuuu/ClashAndConquer/README.md

 - 9 playable cards.
 - Shop menu with 18 unique upgrades to match card level, stored in an ArrayList.
 - Player stats tracking (including level, win/loss ratio, gems spent, time played) stored on Greenfoot's UserInfo class.
-- Leaderboard of top players on the Greenfoot Gallery.
+- Leaderboard of top players with the UserInfo class (available on the Greenfoot Gallery).
 - Queue used to rotate through cards in-game and for troops to target enemy players.
 - 3 different music tracks.
 - Changable volume using a slider.